-Recommended by Kanupriyaa from Sunset Jeans
+Recommended by Kanupriyaa from My Lost Camel

-Come lunchtime on the hustling, bustling, and extremely chill main street of Tulum you begin to wonder where the best tacos are.
+Come lunchtime on the hustling, bustling, and extremely chill main street of Tulum, you begin to wonder where the best tacos are.
 Piedra Escondida is your answer.

 The best thing about the dish is the different sauces and pickles that accompany the dish.
 Each bite with a different sauce is a dish on its own.

-Piedra Escondida has an amazingly diverse menu of both drinks and Mexican specialty dishes that the entire family can pick something they love.
+Piedra Escondida has an amazingly diverse menu of drinks and Mexican specialty dishes that the entire family can pick something they love.

-The hotel staff is extremely courteous and the service is great.
-If you want a place to relax for lunch without being surrounded by the crowds in Tulum then head to Piedra Escondida.
+The hotel staff is extremely courteous, and the service is great.
+If you want a place to relax for lunch without being surrounded by the crowds in Tulum, then head to Piedra Escondida.

-It’s a little known secret but they really are the best tacos in town.
+It’s a little-known secret, but they really are the best tacos in town.